 Even in my own life, I need to physically do the job myself in order for me to learn and remember how to do it.
 By taking the time to show my family how to do various tasks, they will be better able to pitch in an help (and yes, I often need to show them several times!)

 Once you’ve asked them to do something and shown them how to do it, then back off!

-He said that if I wanted him to help out, then I would have to relax and let him do it his way.
-Maybe it wasn’t exactly they way I would fold the clothes or load the dishwasher, but it was good enough!
+He said if I wanted him to help out, then I would have to relax and let him do it his way.
+Maybe it wasn’t exactly the way I would fold the clothes or load the dishwasher, or scrub a toilet… but it was good enough!